Death Star Seeds

 Terpenes creates the scents and flavors - they vary depending on the growing conditions, curing process, and individual plant phenotypical expression.

-This old-school indica favorite is moderately easy to grow, making it a solid choice for beginners who want something forgiving but still rewarding.
+The Death Star strain is an old-school indica favorite that’s moderately easy to grow, making it a solid choice for beginners who want something forgiving but still rewarding.
 It performs well indoors and outdoors, stays short to medium in height, and develops a sturdy, easy-to-manage structure.
-Growers appreciate its natural resistance to mold and pests, and while it’s not the heaviest yielder, it reliably produces dense, high-quality buds with relatively little effort.

 -- Outdoor Grow (Full Sun / In Ground) --